MISRA C/C++ Code Checking

 It’s smart to establish a workflow to fix violations on a reasonable schedule without interrupting the development of code and therefore degrading it.
 Crucial recommendations include:

-- Establishing a baseline.
+- Establish a baseline.
 After the initial scan, mark the violations as “address later,” setting this as a baseline.
 From that point on, when coders develop new code, maintain a strategy of “no new violations.”

 To make this easier, Parasoft’s DTP reporting hub includes a compliance status dashboard.